josephlou5/alicechess/Documentation.md

   Returns the FEN representation of the game.

-  Since Alice Chess has two boards, the piece placement portion is doubled in length, where the first 8 ranks refer to Board A (on the left) and the last 8 ranks refer to Board B (on the right).
+  Since Alice Chess has two boards, the piece placement field is doubled in length, where the first 8 ranks refer to Board A (on the left) and the last 8 ranks refer to Board B (on the right).